Overview

 White blood cells, sometimes called leukocytes, are the body's defence

 system.
-If inflammation or infection are present anywhere in the body,
+If inflammation or infection is present anywhere in the body,

 or if cancer tries to strike, white blood cells will accumulate near the